The Persistence of Cultural Memory: Investigating Multimodal Iconicity in Diffusion Models: Conclusion

 \section{Conclusion}

-We introduced a framework for evaluating how diffusion models engage with culturally iconic image–text relations, separating recognition from visual reuse.
-Our results indicate that the concept of multimodal iconicity tackles a nuanced aspect of the relationship between generalization and memorization, which is often overlooked by standard similarity metrics.
-By evaluating recognition and realization separately, we find that models achieve alignment with the references differently: some rely on close replications of iconic imagery, while others generate more transformed but still culturally informed versions.
-Additionally, our analysis of training-data factors highlights that the alignment between synthetic and baseline iconic images does not only depend on data presence but also on the distinctiveness of a reference’s textual cues.
+We introduced a framework for evaluating how diffusion models engage with culturally iconic image–text relations, separating reference recognition from visual reuse.
+Our results indicate that the concept of multimodal iconicity captures a nuanced aspect of the generalization–memorization trade-off often missed by standard similarity metrics.
+Evaluating recognition and realization separately reveals that models align with cultural references in different ways: some rely on visual replication, while others produce transformed yet recognizable imagery.
+Our analysis further shows that alignment depends not only on training-data presence but also on the distinctiveness of textual cues.

 Several limitations of our study should be acknowledged.
-Our dataset reflects Wikidata’s Western and Anglophone visibility biases, and extending the framework to a more culturally diverse selection of reference examples remains an important direction of future work.
-Training‐data factors could only be analyzed for SD2 using LAION-400M as a proxy, as the training compositions of other models are undisclosed; which makes these findings indicative rather than definitive.
+Our dataset reflects Wikidata’s Western and Anglophone biases, and extending the framework to a more culturally diverse references remains an important direction of future work.
+Training‐data factors were analyzed only for SD2 using LAION-400M as a proxy, as the training compositions of other models are undisclosed; which makes these findings indicative rather than definitive.
 Moreover, our correlation analyses capture associations rather than causal mechanisms, and more controlled experiments are needed to determine how dataset properties shape cultural alignment.
+Our human evaluation focuses on still-image references; extending this validation to moving-image references would require a more complex experimental setup due to their greater visual variability.
 Finally, although CLIP and DINOv3 provide strong semantic and patch-level encodings, some results may reflect limitations of the encoders rather than those of the diffusion models.
-Despite these limitations, our findings show that the diffusion models should be studied not only in relation to what they reproduce but how they transform iconic content, moving beyond simplified approaches of machine unlearning toward a more comprehensive understanding of generative models as systems that encode, interpret, and reshape elements of collective memory.
+Despite these limitations, our findings suggest that diffusion models should be studied not only in terms of what they reproduce, but also how they transform iconic content, moving beyond simplified views of memorization toward a more nuanced understanding of generative models as systems that encode, reinterpret, and reshape elements of collective visual culture.